emrakul/denti/README.md

 # Test case

 Goal: Achieve sufficient accuracy of STT transcribation on a simple case.
-Let's say it's a dentist observation of a patient according to a specific grammar (described in grammar.g).
+Let's say it's a dentist observation of a patient according to a specific grammar (described in `commands.g`).
 Main challenge is to correctly transcribe unfamiliar or rare words (plaque, bleeding, dentist argot etc.)

 Plan: scrape a few videos from youtube thematically relevant to the present case.
 Extract words using forced alignment.
 Train basic classifier on top of marblenet embeddings.
 Train a basic LM on a randomly generated corpus according to given grammar.